pbartela/tour-planner/.ai/tour-list-view-implementation-plan.md

 2.  **Update Types**: Modify `TourSummaryDto` in `src/types.ts` to include the new `has_new_activity` field.
 3.  **Create Custom Hook**: Implement the `useTourList.ts` hook using `@tanstack/react-query` to fetch data from `GET /api/tours`.
 4.  **Develop UI Components**:
-    -   Create `src/components/tours/TourCard.astro`.
+    -   Create `src/components/tours/TourCard.tsx`.
-    -   Create `src/components/shared/SkeletonLoader.astro`.
+    -   Create `src/components/shared/SkeletonLoader.tsx`.
-    -   Create `src/components/shared/EmptyState.astro`.
+    -   Create `src/components/shared/EmptyState.tsx`.
 5.  **Develop `TourList` Component**:
     -   Create `src/components/tours/TourList.tsx`.
     -   Integrate the `useTourList` hook.
     -   Implement the conditional rendering logic for loading, empty, error, and success states.
-    -   Inside the success state, map the DTO to the `TourCardViewModel` and pass the transformed data as props to the `TourCard.astro` component.
+    -   Inside the success state, map the DTO to the `TourCardViewModel` and pass the transformed data as props to the `TourCard.tsx` component.
 6.  **Create Astro Page**:
     -   Create (or update) `src/pages/index.astro`.
     -   Add a server-side script to check for authentication and handle redirects.